Dan Balan: "Наше Лето" (Naše Leto) with Vera Brezhneva

-On 12 September 2018, Dan Balan released a new single called "Numa Numa 2" in association with Marley Waters.
+On 12 September 2018, Dan Bălan released a new single called "Numa Numa 2" in association with Marley Waters.
 After a few days, the song reached #1 in the Japan Charts and was a great success.
 He then had a small show/concert in Japan singing Numa Numa 2.

-In 2019, Dan Balan created an audio and video production company Monarda Studios, that deals with managing and developing music artists and internet celebrities.
+In 2019, Dan Bălan created an audio and video production company Monarda Studios, that deals with managing and developing music artists and internet celebrities.
 The company's offices are located in Kyiv, Ukraine, and Bucharest, Romania.